Toyota Prius V: Singapore

 It was named as the Prius+ and was sold by local distributor Borneo Motors as a mid-sized MPV from 2018.
 It replaced the Toyota Wish, which was discontinued in Japan and Singapore in 2017.
 The sales tagline was "More Than You Wished For."
-Only one variant was available.
+Only one variant, featuring a 1.8-litre petrol engine paired to an electric motor, delivering up to 134 hp and 142 Nm of torque, with a combined fuel economy of was available.
+It was discontinued in 2023.